williamwutq/game_HappyHex/README.md

 `pathlib` and `comm`
 <b>Function</b>:
 All python code are packaged here.
 These include basic hex package, game log reading, both coded in python and following the exact same logic as the java code in other packages.
-This also include autoplay code.
+This also include autoplay code, machine learning model supports, and models.

 ### Tests
 package `tests`